Godfather of Harlem

 Godfather of Harlem is an American crime drama television series that premiered on September 29, 2019, on Epix.
 The series is created by Chris Brancato and Paul Eckstein, and stars Forest Whitaker as 1960s New York City gangster Bumpy Johnson.
 Whitaker is also executive producer alongside Nina Yang Bongiovi, James Acheson, John Ridley and Markuann Smith.
 Chris Brancato acts as showrunner.
 On February 12, 2020, the series was renewed for a second season, which premiered on April 18, 2021.
 On January 13, 2022, the series was renewed for a third season, which premiered on January 15, 2023, on the rebranded MGM+.
 On November 29, 2023, the series was renewed for a fourth season, which premiered on April 13, 2025.
+In July 2026, the series was renewed for a final two-hour episode that will serve as the series finale.

-A documentary series titled By Whatever Means Necessary: The Times of Godfather of Harlem premiered on November 8, 2020.
+The television documentary series By Whatever Means Necessary: The Times of Godfather of Harlem premiered on November 8, 2020.

 Premise

 Godfather of Harlem tells the fictionalized story of infamous crime boss Bumpy Johnson, "who in the early 1960s returned from ten years in prison to find the neighborhood he once ruled in shambles.
 With the streets controlled by the Italian mob, Bumpy must take on the Genovese crime family to regain control.
-During the battle, he forms an alliance with Muslim minister Malcolm X, catching Malcolm's political rise in the crosshairs of social upheaval and a mob war that threatens to tear the city apart."
+During the battle, he forms an alliance with Muslim minister Malcolm X, catching Malcolm's political rise in the cross-hairs of social upheaval and a mob war that threatens to tear the city apart."